python/cpython/Doc/library/asyncio-task.rst

     loop.run_until_complete(future)
     print(future.result())

-The coroutine is responsible of the computation (which takes 1 second) and it stores the result into the future.
+The coroutine function is responsible of the computation (which takes 1 second) and it stores the result into the future.
 The :meth:`~BaseEventLoop.run_until_complete` method waits for the completion of the future.